Trikolon/emz.im/README.md

 1. Place your image files in the `scripts/photos/src` directory

 2. TIF is the recommended source format for images exported from Apple Photos.
-   Make sure that every image has a caption set.
+   Make sure that every image has a title set.
 You can do this in Apple Photos in the "Info" window.
-This caption will be used as the title in the UI.
+This will be used as the title in the UI.
+   Also set "Caption" which will be used for the image alt text.

 3. Run the script: `npm run convert-photos`.
 This converts your images to AVIF and compresses them.
 It also extracts metadata from the images (e.g. EXIF) which will be displayed in the photo lightbox.

-4. Add alt text for the image in `src/assets/photos/photo-metadata`.
+4. If your image does not set a "Caption" or you don't want to use it add alt text in `src/assets/photos/photo-metadata`.
 The object key is the file name without extension.

    Optionally you can also add `position` which defines which part of the image the thumbnails in the photo gallery show.